 I love love love our notebooks and referring back to our previous lessons!
-I hold my little elves accountable for the skills already introduced!
+I hold my little ones accountable for the skills already introduced!
 For example, since we’ve already covered complete sentence structure and paragraph writing, I expect my class to use these skills in their writing.
 I even have my Math/Science partner on board and she keeps them accountable too!
 Woo woo!

 Step One of the Writing Process is PREWRITING.
 Let the writing begin!!!!!
-I showed my class this poster about brainstorming:

 Use the anchor chart to teaching student the meaning of brainstorming and using graphic organizers.